 - Start parasite control (through the use of prescription medication) to treat intestinal parasites and prevent heartworm

 - Begin protecting your puppy from flea- and tick-borne diseases

 If your puppy is older than six months old during this initial visit, he or she will also need to undergo a heartworm test.
-Because it usually takes 6-7 months for an infected dog to test positive, heartworm wouldn’t necessarily show up in tests on puppies younger than six months of age.
+Because it usually takes 6-7 months for an infected dog to test positive, heartworm wouldn’t show up in tests on puppies younger than six months of age.

 Vaccinations often depend on a variety of factors, including your dog’s age and your geographic location.
 In general, however, all puppies and dogs should have the following vaccines:

 - Distemper, Parvovirus, Coronavirus, Hepatitis, and Parainfluenza – these are often combined into a single vaccine.

 - Rabies, a shot which initially requires boosters at intervals determined by state regulations

 When it comes to other vaccines, it really depends on the puppy – his or her lifestyle, your lifestyle, your geographic location, and your puppy’s age all factor in to vaccination.
 For instance, the Bordetella (Kennel Cough) vaccine is highly recommended for all dogs; this is especially true if there’s a possibility that your puppy will be boarded at doggie daycare or have exposure to other dogs regularly.
 However, if your dog isn’t likely to leave home or interact with other dogs much, it might not be as important.
 Another recommended vaccine is that for leptosporosis, primarily important for dogs located in areas with lots of wildlife, rodents and/or farm animals.
 If your puppy has access to the woods or a large amount of land to roam – hunting dogs fit into this category especially – then it might be a good idea to talk to your veterinarian about the Lepto vaccine.
 However, even dogs that live in suburban or urban areas can get leptospirosis.